-Dementia patients are generally transitioned into a nursing home environment once they’ve reached late stage Alzheimer’s, unless they have another serious medical issue that would cause them to have to make that transition sooner.
-Many patients are incontinent and may not be able to walk safely, if at all, during the late stages of Alzheimer’s disease.
+Dementia patients are generally transitioned into a nursing home environment once they’ve reached late-stage Alzheimer’s unless they have another serious medical issue that would cause them to have to make that transition sooner.
+Many patients are incontinent, a fall risk, and may not be able to walk safely, if at all, during the late stages of Alzheimer’s disease.
 The ability to communicate, feed themselves, and perform other activities of daily living (ADLs) may become virtually impossible at this stage.
 Nursing homes are equipped to handle these high-levels of intensive care and supervision.

 Continuing Care Retirement Communities